These great Apple Arcade games will bring out your inner detective

 The Get Out Kids

-When Molly sneaks out of her house with her dog, Moses, to meet her friend Salim for a midnight showing of "Ghostblasters" at their favorite drive-in theater, she thinks she's in for the best movie of the fall of 1984.
-But what she'll really find is a night of adventure that she'll never forget.
+When Molly sneaks out of her house with her dog, Moses, to meet her friend Salim for a midnight showing of "Ghostblasters" at their favorite drive-in theater, she thinks she's in for the best movie event of fall 1984.
+But what she finds is a night of adventure that she'll never forget.

 On her way to the drive-in, Moses goes missing under mysterious circumstances.
 Molly and Salim will need to team up to find him.
-You'll need to follow the clues to find the dog, solving a wide variety of puzzles along the way to find the dog and return him safely to his home.
+You'll need to follow the clues to find the dog by solving a wide variety of puzzles.

 The story presents itself in a series of three-dimensional dioramas in a fun, playful art style full of puzzles and exciting details that help propel the story forward.